 Article #3: Sharon Eva, OT

-TOTA is tracking several Mental Health related Bills during this session.
+TOTA tracked several Mental Health related Bills during the 88th Legislative session.

 • HB 98 - Relating to the provision of on-campus mental health services by a school district and reimbursement under Medicaid for certain services provided to eligible students.